 - The proposal should be accompanied by letters of support from the deans of schools that may be affected by the new track, concentration, or specialization through any potential overlap of the proposed program or proposed new courses.
 In the case of new Purdue programs, proposals must have letters of support from the appropriate counterpart dean or department chair at West Lafayette.

 - Any new courses required for the track, concentration, or specialization should have been approved or be in the course remonstrance process.

 - All online and hybrid programs must go through the IU Office of Online Education approval process.

 The steps listed below for new tracks, concentrations, or specializations must be completed as described.
 Incomplete proposals will be returned.
 If you have any questions about the approval process, please contact your Undergraduate Affairs Committee representative.

 When a department has decided to propose a new track, concentration, or specialization, the dean of the school must receive written approval from the senior associate vice chancellor for academic affairs to proceed with the development of the proposal.

 - Obtain approval from the senior associate vice chancellor for academic affairs.

 Any new tracks, concentrations, or specializations in technology or computing should receive approval from the C4 committee before continuing in the approval process.
 Any questions should be directed to the C4 co-chairs.

-Complete all sections of the proposal form and the cover sheet.
-Following final school-level approval, send the proposal form and cover sheet, along with a cover letter, to the Office of Academic Affairs requesting review and approval.
+Complete all required sections of the proposal form.
+Following final school-level approval, send the completed proposal form to the Office of Academic Affairs, requesting review and approval.